CSmichaelnavara/InventorAddInDebugger/README.md

 ![Settings](Documentation/img/Settings.png)

+**Load from** - Allows you to read information from AddIn build or from .addin file and fill the fields below.

+- **NET 48, NET8** - Navigate to the add-in build file.
+If the DLL file contains at least one add-in implementation, the values are automatically extracted from this file.
+You can choose from two loaders for specific runtimes.
+- **\*.addin** - Navigate to .addin file related to the addin build.
+Builds are searched according to value in `<Assembly>` node in .addin file.
+If the relative path in `<Assembly>` node does't point to existing file, all potential files are listed and you must select which one you want to use.
+Type FullName field is not filled in this case.

 **Assembly File** - Contains full file name of the original build of the project.

 **AddIn ClientId** - Contains GUID of the class which implements `Inventor.ApplicationAddInServer` interface.